buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 30 meters
 * **Duration**: 1 minute

 This spell reverses gravity in a cylinder with a 15-meter radius, 30 meters high, centered on a point within range.
-When you cast this spell, all creatures and objects that aren't somehow anchored to the ground fall upward and reach the top of the area.
+When you cast this spell, all creatures and objects that aren' \*\*t somehow anchored to the ground fall upward and reach the top of the area.
 A creature can attempt a Reflex Saving Throw to grab onto a fixed object within reach, to avoid falling in this way, provided it succeeds.

 If a solid object (such as a ceiling) is encountered in this fall, falling objects and creatures impact it just as they would during a normal downward fall.
 If an object or creature reaches the top of the area without hitting anything, it remains there, oscillating slightly, for the duration.